artlung/InstalooterToWordPress/README.md

 # InstalooterToWordPress

-[Instalooter](https://github.com/althonos/InstaLooter) is an excellent tool for downloading images and metadata for your instagram posts.

 ## Background
 The itch I needed to scratch was this: I had posts from many years ago that I had not imported to my personal website.
-I started using IFTTT in 2013 to import them as I posted them and that has worked okay since then.
+I started using [IFTTT](https://ifttt.com) in 2013 to import them as I posted them and that has worked okay since then.
+[Instalooter](https://github.com/althonos/InstaLooter) is an excellent tool for downloading images and metadata for your instagram posts.

 ## Requirements
 You will need to be able to run a recent version of PHP on the command line.
 You'll need Instalooter running locally.